-Exhaling makes a sound that is a bit like a bumble bee.
+Exhaling is done with a sound that is a bit like a bumble bee.
 The slow humming sound slows down the length of exhalation.

 The sound draws the mind inward away from all external distractions.
 So it allows the practitioner to focus on the vibration of the breath.

-Recently, science has been able to explain why this type of pranayama is so effective in lowering stress levels.
+Recently, science has been able to explain why this type of pranayam is so effective in lowering stress levels.
 For a start, it works via the autonomic (unconscious) nervous system.

 Activating this part of your nervous system, instead of the alternative sympathetic (“fight and flight”) nervous system, calms us down.

 But that’s only part of the explanation.